 I just got my 2.5kg pear protein..
 However when I tried it I was in shock it taste soo bad, I tried adding chocolate flavoring from MP, tastes even worse, tried other options still can't get it down.
 It's first time I can't drink something due to the taste and I used to take spirulina, chlorella etc on it's own, so be aware.
 Also you need 2x more water as when it mixes it has thick consistency..
 Talking about effectiveness, amino acid profile is not that food so gave 4Goes Well With:nothing

+I think this stuff's really decent.
+I've tried it and compared my results when taking whey and the progress I make seems similar so it obviously works.
 As for eating it, I do just that, measure out the amount as a powder and then just spoon it in my mouth (half a tablespoon at a time) and swish some water round my mouth and swallow it down.
 It's actually much faster to measure and consume than whey by doing this.
 I tried it as a shake but wasn't keen on it at all, so i'm sticking to this method.
 Highly recommend this product, it's great value.

 Excellent product from a reliable company Quick shipment and fast delivery..Goes Well With:The Fast Diet

 This is a very good alternative for those of you who don't tolerate whey.
 I always mix 1kg of this with 1kg of rice protein for an excellent aminoacid profile.
 No more bloating, no gas, excellent digestion.
 Mix one scoop with one glass of rice milk, one teaspoon of cinnamon powder, One teaspoon of cocoa powder, oats and two tablespoons of organic cold pressed flaxseed oil for an excellent Meal replacement ( about 450 calories ) giving you the highest qaulity of protein, carbs and fat possible for an unbeatable price.